JssTakabatake/BNW-Standalone-Religions/README.md

 Have you wanted to play RekMOD with BNW Religions?
 No?
 Well i did, so that's why i made this mod!
-I didn't see anything similar on the Unciv modlist, so i decided to make it myself! ravignir, if you see this, please don't be angry, i didn't know i 'stole' you!
+I didn't see anything similar on the Unciv modlist, so i decided to make it myself!
+I might make this a religion expansion mod when i get to learn how images work.